mahmoudparsian/big-data-mapreduce-course/proposal/big-data-class-4units-syllabus-template.md

 # Assignments
 Match the above-stated learning objectives with the assignments used to grade students.

+### Required Assignment #1:

+* Objectives: to write a basic MapReduce algorithm to perform some useful ETL and solve a problem similar to "word count"

 ### Assignment #1: Learning objectives
 * Understand MapReduce paradigm
 * Use map() and reduce() functions to solve "word count" problem
 * Understand Sort and Shuffle phase of MapReduce Paradigm

+### Required Assignment #2:

+* Objectives: to write a basic PySpark/Spark to read big data and perform several transformations (such as filtering, mapping, reducing) and finally generate the desired data format with some basic statistics

 ### Assignment #2: Learning objectives
 * Understand ETL by using Spark: extended word count and bigrams